 In April 2020, the Company granted 4,963,017 share options to its employees, under the Revised 2018 Plan, with a weighted average exercise price of US\$0.55.
-The grantees can exercise vested options after the commencement date of exercise and before the end of its contractual term (i.e. 6 years after the commencement date of exercise).
-The commencement date of exercise is 6 months after the completion of the Company's IPO.
+The grantees can exercise vested options after the commencement date of exercise and before the end of its contractual term (i.e. 6 years after the commencement date of exercise is 6 months after the completion of the Company's IPO.
+The total fair value of the options issued in April 2020 is US\$6.9 million, which is calculated based on an estimated underlying fair value of US\$1.93 per ordinary shares, being the midpoint of the estimated range of the initial public offering price.
+The total compensation expense from all issued options that will be recognized up to the commencement date of exercise is US\$49.4 million, of which US\$34.3 million will be recognized upon the completion of the initial public offering.